hbons/git-bin/README.md

 - 523A59D8C7460C9E43637A77FCA05989153E279E2E2F6A6FFF417671FFE93073
 ```

 When a file is checked out the YAML gets passed to the smudge filter.
 The smudge filter looks for each chunk in the cache directory and downloads it if it's missing.
-The output of the smudge filter, and hence that data that gets written to the working directory, is the reassembled contents of the chunks.
+The output of the smudge filter, and hence the data that gets written to the working directory, is the reassembled contents of the chunks.

 ## Optional configuration